 The School-wide Title I Program is designed to give all students additional instruction and intensity in skill practice in mathematics, reading, writing, and the other language arts areas.
-Our school provides intensity through flexible small groups or one-on-one based on individual student data to identify student's needs and allows us to help them catch up before they fail.
-Assessments
+Our schools provide intensity through flexible small groups or one-on-one instruction based on individual student data to identify student's needs and allows us to help them catch up.